needle-wang/vim-jumptoview/README.md

 *Jump to a view's define from url map.*
-*Only work with str style of view at a line,*
+*Only work with view of str type at a line,*
-*Supports django and web.py's url.*
+*Support django and web.py's url.*

 Based on ViMango, but totally different code in the end.
 So maybe say inspired by ViMango.